-• General and uniform:
+- General and uniform:

-- Various known soundness and completeness results are specific cases of this general theorem - There are some known systems for which it provides Kripke semantics for the first time, e.g. systems for weak modal logics - Modular
+- Various known soundness and completeness results are specific cases of this general theorem

+- Modular

-- A basic system is (strongly) analytic iff it has the subformula property, i.e. C ⊢G s implies that there exists a proof of s from C in G that contains only subformulas of the formulas in C ∪ {s}. - Analyticity implies decidability and consistency. - Q: semantic meaning of analyticity?
+- A basic system has the subformula property if ⊢G s implies that there exists a proof of s in G consisting only of subformulas of the formulas in s. - In basic systems the subformula property implies decidability and consistency. - Q: What is the semantic meaning of the subformula property?

-- A basic system is (strongly) analytic iff it has the subformula property, i.e. C ⊢G s implies that there exists a proof of s from C in G that contains only subformulas of the formulas in C ∪ {s}. - Analyticity implies decidability and consistency. - Q: semantic meaning of analyticity?
+- A basic system has the subformula property if ⊢G s implies that there exists a proof of s in G consisting only of subformulas of the formulas in s. - In basic systems the subformula property implies decidability and consistency. - Q: What is the semantic meaning of the subformula property?

-Next, we strengthen the soundness and completeness theorem to characterize proofs containing only formulas from a given set \mathcal{E} .
+Next, we strengthen the soundness and completeness theorem to characterize proofs containing only formulas from a given set \mathcal{F} .

-For this we introduce \mathcal{E} -semiframes.
+For this we introduce \mathcal{F} -semiframes.